 The Career Services, located in LifeMap Commons, provides a wide range of career services to all currently enrolled students and alumni and provides a valuable link in the partnership between the College and the business community.
 Working closely with the academic programs, professional staff members assist students in job placement and the process of career development.
 Career information, current job listings, internships, and career/job search resources, including DISCOVER computer-based career and educational planning software and WinWay resume software are available in the LifeMap Commons, room E235.

-New!
 Walk-in hours are offered on a first-come, first-served basis to have your resume critiqued by a staff member.
-Sessions are limited to 15-20 minutes so please plan accordingly, and bring a printed copy of your resume.
+Plan accordingly, and bring a printed copy of your resume.

 Career and Life Planning